Read why riding a donkey is a fun way of exploring the culture and how forgetting the pressure of time improves your overall health.

 This Blue Cruising escape description post is one of 5 VIRTUAL CRUISE blog posts with a detailed description of this unique way of traveling.

 One the first day all our expectations were completely exceeded!

 On the second day of Blue Cruise we were in the mood to party.

 On the third day we were happy to give gulets a chance.

 On the fourth day we checked some of the most amazing places in Croatia.

 Was our Croatia cruise already coming to an end?

 DAY 5 and 6

-We woke up in good spirits and soon ended up in water, because the sea was so inviting and so close it was almost reachable by hand.
-However jumping or diving into water is so much more exciting than going the usual, rather boring way.
-After all, we’re still young and in the past few days some of us rediscovered the child like fun, only possible when with friends.
+We woke up in good spirits and soon ended up in the water, because the sea was so inviting and so close it was almost reachable by hand.
+However jumping or diving into the water is so much more exciting than going the usual, rather boring way.
+After all, we’re still young and in the past few days, some of us rediscovered the childlike fun, only possible when with friends.

 The sea in Dalmatia is warm, but still chilly enough to bring immediate refreshment of your body and soul during blue cruise.
 And most importantly, it is clean.
 We were surprised by the clean look of the water until the captain of our gulet explained to us that the sea currents prevent the dirt from coming and that there isn’t enough industry in the region to pollute Dalmatian part of Adriatic.
 Sea winds also do their part of work by mixing the water up and down and keep it fresh and not too warm.